gbouras13/plassembler/README.md

 Unicycler is awesome and still a good way to assemble plasmids from hybrid sequencing - plassembler uses it!
 But there are a few reasons to use plassembler instead:

 1. Time.
-Plassember throws away all the chromosomal reads (i.e. most of them) before running Unicycler, so it is much faster (4-10x usually, higher if you have lots of long reads).
+Plassember throws away all the chromosomal reads (i.e. most of them) before running Unicycler, so it is much faster (4-20x, and will be higher if you have lots of long reads).
 2. Accuracy.
 Benchmarking has shown Plassembler is more accurate than Unicycler in terms of indels and mismatches.
 I honestly wasn't even aiming for this when I wrote Plassembler, just a big speed-up, but it is a nice result of course!
-I think it's maybe because throwing away the chromosomal reads is a bit like subsampling for short read assemblies, which can lead to improvements (e.g. see this [paper](https://doi.org/10.1099/mgen.0.000294)).
 3. Plassembler will output only the likely plasmids, and can more easily be integrated into pipelines.
 You shouldn't be assembling the chromosome using Unicycler [anymore](https://doi.org/10.1371/journal.pcbi.1010905) so plassembler can get you only what is necessary from Unicycler.
 4. Plassembler will give you summary depth and copy number stats for both long and short reads.
 5. Plassembler can be used as a quality control to check if your short and long reads come from the same sample - if plassembler results in many non-circular contigs (particularly those that have no hits in PLSDB), it is likely because your read sets do not come from the same isolate!